Manta-Network/docs/docs/manta/Ecosystem.md

 [Twitter](https://twitter.com/axelarcore) | [Website](https://axelar.network/)

 Axelar delivers secure cross-chain communication for Web3, enabling users to interact with various blockchains, applications, and crypto assets.

 ---

+## SocialFi

+### AsMatch

+AsMatch is the world's first astrology-based Web3 socialfi matching app built for mobile.
+AsMatch is an innovative Web3 mobile app that combines AI-generated content (AIGC), zero-knowledge proofs (ZKPs) and zkSBTs powered by Manta Network, and a match-to-earn model with token incentives on BNB Chain.
+The app’s powerful astrology-focused matching engine connects users for dating, social networking, professional connections, and making new friends.

+---